 My motivation to create the course was spurred by my personal experience of preparing for the Objective Structured Clinical Exam (OSCE).
-There was a scarcity of resources and formal instruction on preparing for this exam and I had no idea how to sort through the content we were expected to know.
-It was difficult to find relevant templates to guide my studying and also learn how to study the associated tasks of the OSCE such as obtaining a focused history or developing a management plan.
-In addition, I was required to learn almost 200 conditions that could potentially be examined in the OSCE.
+There was a scarcity of resources and formal instruction on preparing for the exam and it was difficult to sort through all the content we were expected to know.
+It was also challenging to find relevant templates to guide my studying and learn how to study the associated tasks of the OSCE such as obtaining focused histories, performing physical exams and developing management plans.

 Over time, I was able to develop systematic and efficient studying methods and techniques to guide OSCE preparation.
 I developed this course in 2013 and have been offering this course to NP students and practicing NPs from across Canada and the United States.
 In addition to supporting OSCE preparation, the course serves as a refresher for NPs who have been working in specialized areas as well as for those looking to enhance clinical skills for practice.